Multi-Winner Voting with Approval Preferences: Voting in Combinatorial Domains

-For an overview of the literature on voting in combinatorial domains, we refer to a book chapter by \citet{Lang2016VotinginCombinatorial}.
-Here, we mention three works from this literature that deal with models particularly related to the model of approval-based committee elections.
-In public decision making~\cite{conitzer2017fair} the decisions are not related, the preferences of the voters with respect to decisions on various issues are separable, thus the model closely resembles the one studied in this survey.
+A comprehensive overview of the literature on voting in combinatorial domains can be found in a book chapter by \citet{Lang2016VotinginCombinatorial}.
+We highlight three works from this literature that deal with models particularly related to the model of approval-based multi-winner elections.
+In public decision making, as studied by \citet{conitzer2017fair}, the decisions are not related, the preferences of the voters with respect to decisions on various issues are separable, thus the model closely resembles the one studied in this book.
 The main difference is that in the model for public decisions there is no constraint specifying the number of decisions that can be positive.
 There, the authors focus on designing fair (i.e., proportional) rules.
-The model of sub-committee elections~\cite{aziz2018sub} generalizes the ones of multiwinner elections and public decisions.
+The model of sub-committee elections, due to \citet{aziz2018sub}, generalises the ones of multi-winner elections and public decisions.
 There, it is assumed that the set of candidates is partitioned and for each group of candidates there is a threshold bounding the number of candidates selected from this group.

-Another formalism closely related to ABC voting is \emph{perpetual voting}~\cite{aaai/perpetual}.
+Another formalism closely related to ABC voting is \emph{perpetual voting}, introduced by \citet{aaai/perpetual}.
 Here, instead of a committee we have time steps and in each step one candidate is selected.
-Consequently, after $k$ rounds $k$ candidates are selected, which can be viewed as a committee.
+Hence, after $k$ rounds $k$ candidates are picked, which can be viewed as a committee.
 The main difference is that the set of available candidates and voters' preferences can change each round.
 The goal is to provide proportionality over time, which requires that the decision in round $k$ is made under consideration of the voters' satisfaction in previous rounds.
 This formalism can be viewed as a special case of voting in combinatorial domains (with a very specific sequentiality constraint).
 Further, due to the sequential structure imposed by time, perpetual voting rules have close connections with committee monotonic ABC rules (such as seq-\phragmen{} and seq-PAV).
-Similar questions in a utility-based model have been studied in on-~\cite{Freeman2017Fair} and offline~\cite{conitzer2017fair} settings.
+Similar questions in a utility-based model have been studied by \citet{Freeman2017Fair}.
+A voting rule related to the setting of perpetual voting is due to Gottlob Frege\footnote{Gottlob Frege (1848--1925) was a German philosopher and logician.} \citep{frege:1918a,frege:2000a}.
+The main difference is that the set of candidates remains the same in each round and the goal is to achieve a proportionally fair outcome for candidates (instead of voters).
+An analysis of this voting system is due to \citet{hll-frege}.